MotusWTS/motusClient/inst/doc/upstream_api.md

          - tsStart; numeric; timestamp of deployment start
          - tsEnd; numeric; timestamp of deployment end, or NA if ongoing

-      - antDeps; a list with these columns:
+      - antDeps; a object with these array fields:
          - deployID; integer, links to deployID in recvDeps table
          - port; integer, which receiver port (USB for SGs, BNC for Lotek) the antenna is connected to